ansible/ansible-builder/docs/porting_guides/porting_guide_v3.1.rst

 on the base image defined within the Execution Environment file, and it means that the version of ``pip`` installed within that image is too old to handle duplicate requirement entries.

-To determine where the duplicate requirements are coming from, run ``ansible-builder`` with the ``--v3`` option to get more verbose output, then look for the output from the introspection phase.
-It will look similar to below:
+To determine where the duplicate requirements are coming from, run ``ansible-builder`` with the ``-vvv`` option to get more verbose output, then look for the output from the introspection phase.
+It will look similar to:

 ::